 Student success requires support beyond academics.

-Pasadena Memorial High SchoolDuring the pandemic, maintaining an open line of communication with students became more important than ever—not just for academic instruction, but for social and emotional learning as well as mental health.“Students are stressed and anxious right now,” said Janelle Jensen, ateacher at Pasadena Memorial High School.
+“Students are stressed and anxious right now,” said Janelle Jensen, a teacher at Pasadena Memorial High School.
 “I do individual check-ins with them to see where they are mentally and how they’re feeling, and I try to help them or direct those who need emotional help to the right people.”

 An active line of communication keeps families engaged.

-REMIND TIP: Integrations available via the Remind plan include LMS integrations, video conferencing integrations, and rostering via SIS sync for larger organizations.
+TIP: Integrations available via Remind Hub include LMS integrations, video conferencing integrations, and rostering via SIS sync for larger organizations.
 Remind composer integrations and the Share on Remind option are available for all users.

 Frequent communication is most effective when it’s streamlined and consolidated.

-REMIND TIP: Make the most of every message with features like scheduling, translation, and file attachments.
-And to consolidate communication even further, voice calls are available via the Remind plan.
+TIP: Make the most of every message with features like scheduling, translation, and file attachments.
+And to consolidate communication even further, voice calls are available via Remind Hub.

 To get the latest news and updates from Remind, come connect with us on LinkedIn and Twitter!
-And if you’d like to learn more about the Remind plan for schools and districts, just click here for more information.
+And if you’d like to learn more about Remind Hub for schools and districts, just click here for more information.